A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: ZO with Mini-batch Stochastic Residual Feedback

 When applying zeroth-order oracles to practical applications, instead of directly using the oracle~\eqref{eqn:GradientEstimate_Noise}, a mini-batch scheme can be implemented to further reduce the variance of the gradient estimate, as discussed in \cite{fazel2018global}.
 To be more specific, consider the gradient estimate with batch size $b$:

 where $ F( x_t + \delta u_t, \xi_{1:b}) = \sum_{j = 1}^{b} F( x_t + \delta u_t, \xi_{j})$.
 It is straightforward to see that the variance of $\tilde{g}_b(x_t)$ is $b^2$ times smaller than that of the oracle~\eqref{eqn:GradientEstimate_Noise}.
-This is particularly useful when the problem is sensitive to a bad search direction.
-For example, in the policy optimization problem \cite{fazel2018global}, when the gradient has a large variance, it can easily drive the policy parameter to divergence and result in infinite cost.
+This is particularly useful when the problem is sensitive to bad search directions.
+For example, in the policy optimization problem \cite{fazel2018global}, when the gradient has large variance, it can drive the policy parameter to divergence and result in infinite cost.
 A Mini-batch scheme can reduce the variance of the policy gradient (search direction) estimate and therefore is of particular interest in this scenario.
 In this paper, we show that using the oracle~\eqref{eqn:GradientEstimate_Noise} in a mini-batch scheme can achieve the same query complexity as standard SGD.
-Its analysis is provided in the supplementary material.
+Its analysis is provided in Appendix~\ref{sec:Proof_Minibatch}.